a1harfoush/NN-from-scratch/README.md

 python skibidi_network.py
 ```

-Upon execution, the script will train the network on the MNIST dataset, output the training progress, display a plot of the training loss over epochs, and show a selection of test images along with their predicted and true labels.
+Upon execution, the script will train the network on the MNIST dataset, output the training progress, display a plot of the training loss over epochs, and show a selection of test images with their predicted and true labels.

+---

 ## Acknowledgements

 - The MNIST dataset is provided by Yann LeCun and collaborators.
 - This project is intended for educational purposes, illustrating the fundamental concepts of neural network implementation and training.